-- Consider the type of contact under which you are operating and locate that type in the manual Insure the processes specified in are followed in your contract administration from the onset of your contact.
+- Consider the type of contact under which you are operating and locate that type in the manual.
+Insure the processes specified are followed in your contract administration from the onset of your contact.
 Government contract types are discussed at the following link: Contract Types

 Note the manual discusses both the role of the government and the contractor in closeout and the stages in achieving closeout.

 - Support Cost-Type Contracts With Timely Incurred Cost Proposal Rates and Submissions – Several articles at this site have addressed the development of forward pricing rates and associated DCAA audits and submissions.
 Here are the most important articles with respect to contract closeout: